Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 _ActionBar_ will be hidden, and you can access the  <i class="fa-solid fa-ellipsis-vertical"></i>  main menu via the corresponding overlay button.

-If enough space on your display the ActionBar will show (beside the
+If there is enough space on your display the ActionBar will show (beside the
  <i class="fa-solid fa-ellipsis-vertical"></i>  menu) the
 <span class="btn">![button-rec](/assets/img/gpsl/button-rec.png)</span> _Start Recording_ Button & the
 <span class="btn">![button-pathman](/assets/img/gpsl/button-pathman.png)</span> [_Open PathManager_](./1500-pathman.html)
 ActionButtons.

-Additionally, the action bar show a Tab(ulator)Bar that allow you to quickly switch between the current active main-view.
-Please note that the TabBar will be only shown if the main view is active only and can also be disabled via the application settings.
+Additionally, the action bar shows a Tab(ulator)Bar that allows you to quickly switch between the current active main-view.
+Please note that the TabBar will only be shown if only the main view is active and can also be disabled via the application settings.

 When you make use of the [Multi-Preferences feature](./3950-multipref.html) the ActionBar will show the current active